palavrapasse/docs/go/conventions.md

 - Use PascalCase for functions, types, interfaces (e.g., PrimeSearch);
 - Use camelCase for local variables, parameters (e.g., sortedList);
 - Use CAPITALCASE for acronyms (e.g., HTTP, ID);
-- Use lowercase for packages
+- Use lowercase for packages;
 - Avoid using plural form in packges and files;
 - Use Error as a suffix when defining error types (e.g., CredentialsError);
 - Use err as a prefix when declaring error variables (e.g., errCredentials);